viktorpm/viktorpm.github.io/README.md

 - **Layouts/Includes**: Provided by the theme; you reference them via front matter.
 - **Data files**: YAML/JSON/CSV in `_data/`, available as `site.data.*` in templates.

-## What is Minima?
+## What is Cayman?

-[Minima](https://github.com/jekyll/minima) is Jekyll's default theme that provides clean layouts, navigation, and sensible defaults.
-This site uses the `page` layout for all pages with built-in navigation.
+[Cayman](https://github.com/pages-themes/cayman) is a GitHub Pages theme that provides a clean, single-page layout with a prominent header.
+This site uses the `default` layout for all pages.

 Configured via:
 - `_config.yml`: sets the theme and site metadata
-- No additional gems required (GitHub Pages supported)
+- GitHub Pages supported theme

 ## How the GitHub data integration works